Accidental damage insurance

 Accidental damage insurance covers all sorts of mishaps, from kicking a football through a window to spilling red wine on the sofa.
 Some types of accidental damage fall under buildings insurance; others come under contents insurance.

-Buildings insurance covers accidental damage to your home’s structure, plus any permanent fixtures and fittings.
+Accidental damage insurance for buildings can cover unintentional and unforeseen damage to your home’s structure, plus any permanent fixtures and fittings.

 • Broken glass in windows, doors, conservatories and greenhouses